 What is downsizing?

-The attractions of downsizing:
+The many advantages of downsizing:

 - Selling the family home and buying a `lock up and leave house’ could create a flexible lifestyle option if travel is attractive in retirement.